icarus014/react-music-player/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Small Bio
-This music player was created using react, helping me practice with hooks and callbacks and this player, plays a beat that i made sometime this year.
+This music player was created using react, helping me practice with hooks and callbacks and this player, plays a beat that i made some time this year.

  03/21 Update:
  As of now, this player can only pause and play music, but in the future i will add the ability to play other beats that i've made, with a skip and rewind function.